One of my favorite vegetables, fresh corn on the cob, is in season in the USA from May to September.

 One way to butter corn is to slide the corn in a circular motion over a stick of butter.
 Alas, the whole family really has to agree to this method!

 Or you could butter a piece of bread and roll the corn in the slice of bread.
-(Does anyone remember the movie Breaking Away when the father buttered his corn this way at the dinner table?)

 Or, you can of course just dab a bit of butter on each piece with your dinner knife and then sprinkle on some salt and…